Virginia Mortgage Relief

-Am I eligible?
-The Virginia Mortgage Relief Program, or VMRP, may be able to help with mortgage payments if you have had a pandemic-related financial hardship and need help with specific housing expenses.
-Financial hardship can be due to job loss/business closure, reduction in hours or pay, difficulty obtaining new employment, death of a spouse or co-borrower, or increased expenses due to the pandemic.
-Increased expenses could be due to health care, the need to care for a family member, increased childcare costs due to school closures, or increased costs associated with quarantine.
-To learn more, watch this video.
+The Virginia Mortgage Relief Program, or VMRP, was designed to help Virginia homeowners who experienced a pandemic-related financial hardship and needed help with specific housing expenses.
+Financial hardship could have been due to job loss/business closure, reduction in hours or pay, difficulty obtaining new employment, death of a spouse or co-borrower, or increased expenses due to the pandemic.
+Increased expenses could have been due to health care, the need to care for a family member, increased childcare costs due to school closures, or increased costs associated with quarantine.

-Are you behind on your mortgage payments or other qualified housing-related expenses?
+Be behind on their mortgage payments or other qualified housing-related expenses; and

 What does VMRP cover?